dataarts/tailbone/README.md

       updates an object, does a complete overwrite of the properites not a partial patch GET /api/{modelname}/{id}
       Get a specific object
-    GET /api/{modelname}/?filter={propertyname==somevalue}&order={propertyname}
+    GET /api/{modelname}/?filter={propertyname==somevalue}&order={propertyname}&projection={propertyname1,propertyname2}
       Query a type
-    Any GET request can take an optional projection map which will only return those properties from the model.
-The format of the projection map is a comma seperated list of properties. properties=propertyname1,propertyname2,propertyname3
+    Any GET request can take an optional list of properties to return, the query will use those to make a projection query which will only return those properties from the model.
+    The format of the projection is a comma seperated list of properties. projection=propertyname1,propertyname2,propertyname3
     Note: non indexed properties (such as large text or binary fields cannot be given as a projected property).
+    Note: if owners is not listed as one of the projected properties then only public properties will be returned, because owners is needed to check ownership.

     All restful models have two special properties:
     "Id" which is a public id for the model